Dalsvon/synchronization-scripts/README.md

     sudo apt-get update
     sudo apt-get install postgresql-server-dev-all python3-dev python3.8-venv

- 2. Create and activate virtual environment: python3.8 -m venv venv source venv/bin/activate
+ 2. Create and activate a virtual environment: python3.8 -m venv venv source venv/bin/activate

- 3.Upgrade pip and install dependencies:
-    pip install --upgrade pip setuptools wheel
-    pip install -r requirements.txt
+ 3. Upgrade pip and install dependencies: pip install --upgrade pip setuptools wheel pip install -r requirements.txt

- 4.Create .env file in the project root with the following variables:
+ 4. Create .env file in the project root with the following variables:
     FLASK_SECRET_KEY=your_secret_key_here
     ADMIN_USERNAME=your_admin_username
     ADMIN_PASSWORD=your_admin_password

- 5. Set up your web server configuration with use of wsgi modules
+ 5. Set up your web server configuration using WSGI modules

 The application looks for synchronization scripts based on the configuration in scripts_config.json.
 Ensure all scripts are placed in their respective folders as defined in the configuration.